Are your attempts to collect customer feedback a bit of a sore spot? Well… chatbot surveys might just be the remedy you are looking for.

-These kinds of questions are a great way to begin, because they’re easy for customers to answer.
-By beginning with questions that don’t require much effort, you increase the chances that your audience will engage, and continue working their way through your survey.
+These kinds of questions are a great way to begin because they’re easy for customers to answer.
+By beginning with questions that don’t require much effort, you increase the chances that your audience will continue working their way through your survey.

 As you build out your survey, it’s important to make sure that you’re collecting the kind of feedback that will help you make informed decisions about improvements to your website and company as a whole.

-If you want more insight as to why your customers are choosing your brand over your competitors, for example, you might ask what they like best about your products.
+If you want more insight as to why your clients are choosing your brand over your competitors, for example, you might ask what they like best about your products.

-Based on the responses to this question, you could make a data-backed choice as to which aspect to your product to highlight in future marketing campaigns.
+Based on the responses to this question, you could make a data-backed choice as to which aspect of your product to highlight in future marketing campaigns.

 When it comes down to it, the value you get out of your customer surveys all depends on how effective you are at asking questions that yield helpful responses.

-Although multiple-choice questions make for an effective start to any survey, they shouldn’t make up all of the questions in your survey.
+Multiple-choice questions make for an effective start to any survey.
+However, they shouldn’t make up all of the questions in your survey.

-While they make for easy analysis, multiple-choice questions limit your customers to a pre-written set of responses.
-And if your responses don’t include all of your audience’s potential opinions, there’s bound to be a certain margin of error.
+While they are easier to analyze, multiple-choice questions limit your customers to a pre-written set of responses.
+Hence, there’s bound to be a certain margin of error.

 That’s where open-ended questions become extremely important.